xirrow/favorite-band/README.md

 #### By Zack Worrix

-## Webpagee practicing columns and floats with information focused on Wu-Tang Clan
+## Webpage practicing columns and floats with information focused on Wu-Tang Clan

 ## Setup/Installation